-The first day of our adventure will take us on the world-renowned Golden Circle Route – a trio of legendary attractions that are widely considered to be the best in Iceland.
+The first day of our adventure will take us on the world-renowned Golden Circle route – a trio of legendary attractions that are widely considered to be the best in Iceland.

-We’ll begin at Thingvellir National Park – a UNESCO World Heritage Site, due to its geological and historical importance.
+We’ll begin at Thingvellir National Park – a UNESCO World Heritage Site due to its geological and historical importance.
 It’s the original location of Althingi – a dramatic glacial plain where a group of Viking nobles founded the first Icelandic Parliament in 930 AD.
 The modern parliament in Reykjavik retains its name – making it one of the oldest democratic institutions in the world.
 Thingvellir also hosts a seismic rift valley that marks the ever-expanding gap between the Eurasian and North American tectonic plates.
 A unique place that is the only land visible land border between two continents.

 Our next stop will be the Geysir Geothermal area – famed for the bubbling geysers that have become synonymous with Iceland.
-We’ll see the, now dormant, Great Geysir – which was the first geyser to appear in the English language and gives them all their name.
+We’ll see the now dormant Great Geysir – which was the first geyser to appear in the English language and gives them all their name.
 Alongside Strokkur – the most active geyser in the area – firing boiling torrents of water up to 30 meters into the air every few minutes or so.
-The powerful geothermal forces beneath Iceland’s surface have made it the country it is today, and the Geysir Geothermal area is the best way to see their incredible power in the flesh.
+The powerful geothermal forces beneath Iceland’s surface have made it the country it is today, and the Geysir Geothermal area is the best way to see its incredible power in the flesh.

-We’ll then make the scenic drive to the Jokulsarlon Glacier Lagoon – passing moss-carpeted lava fields, volcanically scarred deserts and some spectacular rock formations that stand as vivid reminders of volcanic eruptions over the years.
+Our day begins with a hearty Icelandic breakfast before we head on the road towards the Jokulsarlon Glacier Lagoon and the nearby Diamond Beach – passing moss-carpeted lava fields, volcanically scarred deserts, and some spectacular rock formations that stand as vivid reminders of volcanic eruptions over the years.
 By then, you'll be able to catch sight of the majestic Breidamerkurjokull Glacier, which unfurls like a tongue from Vatnajokull, the largest glacier in the whole of Europe.

 The Jokulsarlon Glacier Lagoon lies in its shadow, famed for the glittering icebergs that float across its icy-blue surface.
 Many of them wash up on the nearby Diamond Beach, where they shine like beautiful diamonds against the black sands.
 Both places are breathtakingly beautiful and will leave you with memories you'll treasure forever.

 Eruptions are rare events, and they are very hostile in nature.
 This element of rarity, the sheer power, and the potentially destructive forces behind eruptions make them hypnotically fascinating.
 Not all eruptions are created the same, some spew ashes far up into the sky while others pump out molten magma.
-Think, liquid rocks!

-For our final stop, if you are traveling during the winter months (September - March) we'll drive out to hunt magical Northern Lights.
+For our final stop, if you are traveling during the winter months (September - March) we'll drive out to hunt the magical Northern Lights.
 Our tour of the Northern Lights starts off with the thrill of the pursuit.
 Once your guide picks you up, be prepared for the hunt.
 You’ll drive out into the unparalleled beauty of a starry night.

 As the forecast changes daily, unfortunately, we can’t tell you in advance exactly where our quest for the aurora borealis will take us.
 But one thing is guaranteed–we will take you far away from the city lights!
 We could go to Hvalfjörður, Þingvellir, Reykjanes, or to some other rural area in South Iceland to escape light pollution.
 Traveling by minibus means we can get to offbeat locations that the big buses just can’t reach.

-Return time: We will return to Reykjavík between 21:00 – 22:00 pm (9-10:00 p.m.)
-Pick-up Information: Pick up is at 09:00 am from your hotel or a nearby meeting point in Reykjavík.
+Return time: We will return to Reykjavík between 00:00 – 01:00 am (12-1:00 a.m.)
+Pick-up Information: Pick-up is at 09:00 am from your hotel or a nearby meeting point in Reykjavík.
 Picking everyone up can take up to 30 minutes, your patience is much ...)

-Return time: We will return to Reykjavík between 21:00 – 22:00 pm (9-10:00 p.m.)
+Return time: We will return to Reykjavík between 00:00 – 01:00 am (12-1:00 a.m.)

-Pick-up Information: Pick up is at 09:00 am from your hotel or a nearby meeting point in Reykjavík.
+Pick-up Information: Pick-up is at 09:00 am from your hotel or a nearby meeting point in Reykjavík.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.
-Available pick-up points: Arctic Adventures’s pick-up list.

 Gisli was an amazing tour guide

-Reviewed on January 04, 2022 by Erik Barboza Review from TripAdvisor
+Reviewed on January 04, 2022 by Erik Barboza Review from Tripadvisor

 Unforgettable Icelandic Adventure

-Reviewed on October 24, 2021 by Brian Wilson Review from TripAdvisor
+Reviewed on October 24, 2021 by Brian Wilson Review from Tripadvisor